 - a fever

 - not feeling well

-Your risk for developing canker sores increases if you are a woman or have a family history of canker sores.
-There are various causes for canker sores; however in some cases the cause cannot be determined.
+Your risk for developing canker sores increases if you have a family history of canker sores.
+There are various causes of canker sores.
+In some cases, the cause can’t be determined.
 The most common causes include:

 - hormonal fluctuations

 - a food allergy

 - the menstrual cycle